Jayarajbalaji/igallery/README.md

 Clone the github repository and create Django admin interface.

 ### Step 2:
-Change settings.py file to allow request from all hosts.

 ### Step 3:
 Use CSS for positioning and styling.